 2. Single notification center

 Numerous integrations are another key to Slack’s success.
+Many Slack users are unaware of the full potential that these integrations offer.

-We are inundated with notifications from the tens of apps we use on a daily basis.
+Here’s a simple explanation.
+We are inundated with notifications from the tens of apps we use daily.

 Unless you are a highly stress-tolerant person, the level of anxiety will drive you crazy.

-Imagine receiving MailChimp, Zendesk or Salesforce notifications directly in your communication app.
+Imagine receiving MailChimp, Zendesk, or Salesforce notifications directly in your communication app.

-What’s cool about Slack is that they’ve integrated with pretty much all the major apps (more than 2400) available online.
+What’s cool about Slack is that they’ve integrated with pretty much all the major apps (more than 2600) available online.

 3. Powerful search